 This course is the second course of a three-semester calculus sequence.
 It includes applications of integration to work, mensuration, and average value; techniques of integration, polar coordinates, parametric equations; and infinite series.
+There is a required computer component for this course.
 A graphing calculator is required.
 CORE